Muses: Children

 Calliope had two sons, Ialemus and Orpheus, with Apollo.
 In another version of the story, the father of Orpheus was Oeagrus, but Apollo adopted him and taught him the skill of lyre while Calliope trained him in singing.

 Linus was said to have been the son of Apollo and one of the Muses, either Calliope or Terpsichore or Urania.
 Rhesus was the son of Strymon and Calliope or Euterpe.

 The sirens were the children of Achelous and Melpomene or Terpsichore.
 Kleopheme was the daughter of Erato and Malos.
 Hyacinth was the son of Clio, according to an unpopular account.

 Hymenaeus was assigned as Apollo's son by one of the muses, either Calliope, or Clio, or Terpsichore, or Urania.
 Corybantes were the children of Thalia and Apollo.

+Against the Sirens

+In the sanctuary of Hera in Coroneia was a statue created by Pythodorus of Thebes, depicting Hera holding the sirens.
+According to the myth, Hera persuaded the sirens to challenge the Muses to a singing contest.
+After the Muses won, they are said to have plucked the sirens' feathers and used them to make crowns for themselves.
+According to Stephanus of Byzantium, the sirens, overwhelmed by their loss, cast off their feathers from their shoulders, turned white and then threw themselves into the sea.
+As a result, the nearby city was named Aptera ("featherless") and the nearby islands were called the Leukai ("the white ones").
+John Tzetzes recounts that after defeating the sirens, the Muses crowned themselves with the sirens' wings, except for Terpsichore who was their mother, adding that the city of Aptera named after this event.
+Furthermore, in one of his letters, Julian the Emperor mentions the Muses' victory over the sirens.

 Cult

-The Muses had several temples and shrines in ancient Greece, their two main cult centres being Mount Helikon in Boiotia and Pieria in Makedonia.
+The Muses had several temples and shrines in ancient Greece, their two main cult centres being Mount Helikon in Boiotia, which holds the Valley of the Muses, and Pieria in Macedonia.